profile curation and automated feeds by GRRL! updated: March 4, 2026

-Bio Excerpt: Mathilda Paatz swapped Olympic skiing dreams for racing glory and hasn’t looked back since.
-The German driver made history in 2025 as the first female driver supported by ADAC’s junior program, then backed it up with a groundbreaking second-place finish at the Red Bull Ring in... (full bio below ↓↓)
+Bio Excerpt: Mathilda Paatz swapped Olympic skiing dreams for racing at age 10, became the first female driver in ADAC’s junior program, and made history with a— (full bio below ↓↓)

 Mathilda Paatz